Daylight Savings Time Is Coming

-The opportunity to enjoy sunny summer evenings by moving our clocks an hour forward in the spring.
-Yet, the implementation of Daylight Saving Time has been fraught with controversy since Benjamin Franklin conceived of the idea.
+The opportunity to enjoy longer sunny summer evenings by moving our clocks an hour forward in the spring is near.
+Though it may mean more energy and an elevated mood, it may not be an easy transition.
+The implementation of Daylight Saving Time has been fraught with controversy since Benjamin Franklin conceived of the idea.
 Even today, regions and countries routinely change their approaches to Daylight Saving Time.

 In most of Canada, Daylight Saving Time begins at 2:00 a.m. local time on the second Sunday in March.
 On the first Sunday in November areas on Daylight Saving Time return to Standard Time at 2:00 a.m.
 This change in Daylight Saving Time will keep Canada’s Daylight Saving Time pattern consistent with the United States which enacted into law a broad energy bill that will extend Daylight Saving Time in the same manner.